2020 Teaching Social Activism Conference: Represent!

 Applications for conference session proposals are now open!

 Interested in submitting a conference session proposal?
 Youth, educators, community organizers, historians, and others are invited to submit proposals.
 To preview what is required of all applications as you develop your session proposal, please refer to this information sheet.

 All proposals for presentations, panels, or workshops must be submitted through our online application form.
 The deadline for all proposals is Monday, February 24, 2020.

 About the Teaching Social Activism Conference

 The Museum is CTLE certified.
-Participation in the full day of this program provides 5 hours of CTLE credit.
+Participation in the full day of this program provides 6 hours of CTLE credit.
 CTLE forms will be distributed at the conclusion of the day.

 Questions?
 Reach out to firstname.lastname@example.org.